LumenYoung/LumenYoung/README.md

 ### Hi there 👋

+For a strange reason you have came across my personal page.
+Thank you for visiting anyway!

 I'm currently a master student at TUM learning robotics, cognition and intelligence.

 Currently new to the field of humaniod robotics and ready to explore it!
 I want to explore the possibility to combine artificial intelligence to build better robots!